Islamic Revolutionary Guard Corps Navy: Organization

+Basij

+The corps has a warfare organization for civilian Iranian citizens fleet since 2019, they will help fight wars and combat contraband and smuggling too.

 Equipment

 Current ships

 According to 'The Military Balance 2020' of the International Institute of Strategic Studies (IISS), the inventory includes:

 Speedboat fleet

 In addition to the vessels mentioned above, IRGC operates a fleet of armed speedboats with displacement below 10 tonnes, the exact number of which is unknown.
 Back in 2007, the U.S. Office of Naval Intelligence estimated IRGC had a fleet of 1,000 speedboats that was growing.
 As of 2011, estimates ranged widely from "hundreds" to "several thousand".
-The number was put between 3,000 to 5,000 vessels according to most recent reports in 2020.
+The number was put between 3,000 and 5,000 vessels according to most recent reports in 2020.

 Classes of speedboats in the inventory include: